-Note: To enable this feature, the WrapUpTime extension must be enabled on the agent desktop.
+Note: To enable this feature the agent desktop the WrapUpTime extension must be enabled on the agent desktop.

 ACW In Idle

 An agent can activate wrap-up time on request when idle, by issuing a RequestAgentNotReady with workmode = 3 (AgentAfterCallWork) to request emulated ACW while idle.